fission/fission.io/content/en/docs/reference/fission-cli/fission_environment_delete.md

 ```
       --name string           Environment name
       --envNamespace string   --envns |:|: Namespace for environment object (default "default")
+      --ignorenotfound        Treat "resource not found" as a successful delete.
+  -f, --force                 -f |:|: Force delete env even if one or more functions exist
   -h, --help                  help for delete
 ```